 Edited Works: Contributions

-Norval, A. and Amr Abdulrahman, ‘EU democracy promotion rethought: the case of Egypt’, in M. Pace Europe, the USA and Islamist Movements: Strategies for Engaging Political Islam (Palgrave, forthcoming 2010).
+Norval, A. and A. Abdulrahman, ‘EU democracy promotion rethought: the case of Egypt’, in M. Pace (ed.)
+Europe, the USA and Political Islam: Strategies for Engagement (Palgrave, 2011).

 ‘Theorizing hegemony: between deconstruction and psychoanalysis’, in L. Tonder and L. Thomassen (eds) On Radical Democracy: politics between abundance and lack, (Manchester: Manchester University Press, 2005), pp. 86-102.